| Articles ARCHITECTURE IN CYBERSPACE ORCYBERSPACE IN ARCHITECTURE?

 mechanical components become a necessity in ones everyday life.
 From classical

+elements of architecture to hi-tech shiny metallic structures with projected screens.
 The relationship between architects and virtual reality was not new.
 Since using

 perspective drawings to using bits and bytes in computers, architects have been striving